Iaotle/bravoure-challenge/README.md

 ## Country API
 - `/countries`: Main endpoint, returns the wikipedia extract and videos.
+Supports `country`, `pageToken`, `maxResults` query parameters.
 - `/supported-countries`: Fetches country names and ISO codes.

 ## Cache Management Routes
+Keep in mind that the database cache does not support tagging, while redis does.
 - `/clear-cache`: Clears all caches.
 - `/clear-country-cache/{country}`: Clears YouTube and Wikipedia caches for a specific country.
 - `/clear-youtube-cache`: Clears only the YouTube cache.